-The starting point for the design of one of the science of learning sessions at the Masters launch conference was my own experience and frustrations as a teacher.
+The starting point for the design of a science of learning session at an Ambition Institute conference was my own experience and frustrations as a teacher.

 I gained great satisfaction from pupils achieving ‘lightbulb’ moments in lessons where they appear to ‘get’ a new idea, but this was often countered by bitter disappointment when I came to assess learning at a later date and often discovered that such breakthroughs were ephemeral.